EU antitrust regulators to investigate Apple's App Store, Apple Pay

 The European Commission said one probe will look into the mandatory use of Apple’s proprietary in-app purchase system and restrictions on developers’ ability to inform iPhone and iPad users of other cheaper purchasing possibilities outside of apps.

-The case was triggered by a complaint from Swedish music streaming service Spotify last year.
+The case was triggered by a complaint from Swedish music streaming service Spotify (SPOT.N) last year.
 Another smaller rival also filed a similar grievance related to e-books and audiobooks in March this year.

 “It appears that Apple obtained a ‘gatekeeper’ role when it comes to the distribution of apps and content to users of Apple’s popular devices,” European Competition Commissioner Margrethe Vestager said in a statement.